Grey gull: Description

 The sexes are similar in grey gulls.
 Adults grow to a length of about 45 cm and weigh some 360 to 400 g.
 The head is white in summer but brownish-grey in winter.
 The body and wings are grey with the dorsal surface rather darker than the ventral region.
 The flight feathers are black and the inner primaries and the secondaries have white tips, visible in flight.
 The tail has a band of black with a white trailing edge.
 The legs and beak are black and the iris is brown.
 The call is similar to that of the laughing gull (Leucophaeus atricilla).

 Distribution

 The grey gull breeds inland in the Atacama Desert in northern Chile.
 Its non-breeding range includes Costa Rica, Colombia, Ecuador, Peru and Chile, and it has been recorded in the Falkland Islands, South Georgia and the South Sandwich Islands.
-It is a vagrant to Panama.
+It is a vagrant to Panama and Florida; an earlier report of it in Louisiana, from 1987, has not been accepted by a birdwatching authority.